tel: +48 22 499 98 98

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Possible danger to health from tiny fragments of magnets pose a threat, in case of ingestion, which is crucial in the aspect of protecting young children.
-Furthermore, tiny parts of these magnets can be problematic in medical diagnosis in case of swallowing.
+• Potential hazard associated with microscopic parts of magnets pose a threat, when accidentally ingested, which becomes significant in the context of child safety.
+Additionally, small elements of these devices can be problematic in medical diagnosis in case of swallowing.

 Magnetic fields can interfere with compasses and magnetometers used in aviation and maritime navigation, as well as internal compasses of smartphones and GPS devices.
 There are neodymium magnets in every smartphone, for example, in the microphone and speakers.